 -> GST on commercial properties – 12% with ITC benefits

-With the redefinition of affordable housing unit, properties were divided into three categories:
+With the redefinition of affordable housing units, properties were divided into three categories:

 -> Properties with the total carpet area not exceeding 60 sq m in metropolitan areas including Delhi NCR, Kolkata, Chennai, Hyderabad, Bangalore and Mumbai Metropolitan Region .

--> Properties with the total carpet area not exceeding 90 sq m in non-metropolitan cities and towns.
+-> Properties with a total carpet area not exceeding 90 sq m in non-metropolitan cities and towns.

 -> Properties priced within Rs 45 lakh in either metropolitan or non-metropolitan areas.